EmillyAz/EmillyAz/README.md

-- 👋 Hi, I’m @EmillyAz, but you can call me Hakki!
+- 👋 Hi, I’m @Emilly, but you can call me Hakki!
 - 👀 I’m interested in code programming, drawing, and painting;
 - 🌱 I’m currently learning how to program, please be patient;
 - 💞️ I’m looking to collaborate on big companies in the future;